ikiwihome/sphinx_evas_theme/docs/index.rst

 :doc:`configuring`
     Theme configuration and customization options.

-:ref:`supported-browsers`
-    Supported browser/operating system combinations.

-:ref:`supported-dependencies`
-    Supported project dependencies, like Python and Sphinx.

 Development
 -----------

-:doc:`contributing`
-    How to contribute changes to the theme.

-:doc:`Development guidelines <development>`
-    Guidelines the theme developers use for developing and testing changes.

-`EVAS Docs contributor guide`_
-    Our contribution guidelines extend to all projects maintained by Read the Docs core team.

-:doc:`changelog`
-    The theme development changelog.

 :doc:`Demo documentation <demo/structure>`
     The theme's styleguide test environment, where new changes are tested.

-.. _EVAS Docs contributor guide: https://docs.readthedocs.io/en/stable/contribute.html

 ..
 Hidden TOCs